tkivisik/useful-bash/README.md

 * Dollar sign indicates a command line.
 When testing out examples, enter everything after the dollar sign.
 * Everything after bars (#) is a comment and doesn't influence the command.
 * Commands have options to expand their functionality.
 See them by typing a command name followed by '--help'.
+* Run the *init.sh* script to create files and folders to test out the commands in these notes.

 Mainly based on:
 * System's manual (man) pages